Research & Publications †

-Leslie Tolle, MD, is an Associate Staff Physician in the Department of Pulmonary, Allergy and Critical Care Medicine at the Cleveland Clinic Main Campus.
+Leslie Tolle, MD, is a Staff Physician in the Department of Pulmonary, Allergy and Critical Care Medicine at the Cleveland Clinic Main Campus.
 He is also an Assistant Professor of Medicine at the Cleveland Clinic Lerner College of Medicine.
 His clinical interests include interstitial lung diseases, IPF, pulmonary complications of bone marrow transplantation and critical care medicine, specifically acute exacerbations of IPF and ARDS.
 He also has a strong interest in general pulmonary medicine.

 Dr. Tolle earned his medical degree from Wayne State University School of Medicine in Detroit, Michigan.
 He complete his internship and residency training in Internal Medicine at the University of Michigan in Ann Arbor, Michigan.
 After a year of hospitalist work at the Ann Arbor VA Hospital, he completed his fellowship training in Pulmonary and Critical Care Medicine at the University of Michigan, Ann Arbor.

 He is certified by the American Board of Internal Medicine with additional subspecialty certification in Pulmonary Medicine as well as Critical Care Medicine.

 Dr. Tolle is a member of the member of the American Thoracic Society as well as a fellow in the American College of Chest Physicians.